Right Where You Want Me (album)

-Right Where You Want Me is the second studio album by American singer-songwriter Jesse McCartney, released in the US on September 19, 2006.
+Right Where You Want Me is the second studio album by American singer-songwriter Jesse McCartney, released in the US on September 13, 2006.

-Album information
+Background

-Right Where You Want Me debuted at number 15 on the US Albums chart, beating the first week sales of McCartney's first album Beautiful Soul.
-The album sold less than 300,000 copies in the United States and sold over 600,000 copies worldwide going Gold in Taiwan & Italy accounts to over 100,000 of the sales.
+Right Where You Want Me debuted at number 15 on the US Billboard 200 with 53,000 copies in its first week.

 The first single of the same name was not as successful as his debut single "Beautiful Soul", peaking at number thirty-three on the US Billboard Hot 100.
 The video for his second single "Just So You Know" was shot and officially released, though the single never received a full release in the US due to lack of support from his current record label, as stated in an email from Sherry Kondor, one of Jesse's managers.
 It did chart in several European countries though.
 Following the low support, Jesse went back to the studios again writing and recording for his third album.